nczmoo/dcs100/readme.md

     x Slots

     x Potions
-    create 40 x 40 icons for slot symbols on reels put a hp in attack spawn msg
+    x create 40 x 40 icons for slot symbols on reels x put a hp in attack spawn msg x you can get poisoned
+    x create reel spinning animation
+    x repair potion
+    x cure poison
+    x BUG: if you die, it won't show the death msg because I hid the log x draw the icons that I put on the smoke on the bottle of potions x draw the icons for the larger screen x add an armor bar
+    x hide store button in beginning
+    x portal isn't setting the 2x position x put credits and lines back in x add auto drink option to heal and cure slowly integrate more stuff onto slots as you progress through dungeon (this makes slots harder but more lucrative) chests are the only place you can get portal potions

+    make slot machine look better
+    sound
+    music
+    REFACTOR

 QUESTIONS